openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

      -  BTB Prediction

 When a unconditional jumps to a register (JALR instruction) is mispredicted by the EXECUTE, the relative information is stored into the BTB, that is to say the JALR PC and the target address.

+The information is stored in a 8 entry table.

 The BTB is not updated if processor is in debug mode.

 When a branch instruction is pre-decoded by instr_scan module, the BTB informs whether the input PC address is in BTB.
 In this case, the BTB provides the corresponding target address.